Maria Theresia of Austria, Queen of France

 Maria Theresia of Austria, painted c1684 by Juan Bautista Martínez del Mazo. source: Wikipedia

 As part of the Treaty of the Pyrenees of 1659, which ended the Franco-Spanish War, Maria Theresia was betrothed to King Louis XIV of France, son of King Louis XIII of France and Anne of Austria.
 Maria Theresia and Louis were first cousins twice over – his father and her mother were siblings, and his mother and her father were siblings.
 She was forced to renounce any rights to the Spanish throne and was to receive a large financial settlement in exchange.
-This money was never paid, and become one of the factors that led to the War of Devolution in 1668.
+This money was never paid, and became a major factor that led to the War of Devolution in 1668.

 The marriage of Louis XIV of France and Maria Theresia of Austria. source: Wikipedia